cds-snc/digital-canada-ca/_posts/2017-07-17-launch-of-the-canadian-digital-service.markdown

 Agile digital government requires taking risks.
 We need to challenge assumptions, think experimentally, and constantly measure ourselves against that end goal: better service to Canadians.
 No doubt we’ll make mistakes, but we will make them at the alpha and beta stage, not after launching at scale.

 As I have often said, in this world you’re either digital or you’re dead.
-We can’t be a Blockbuster government serving a Netfix citizenry!
+We can’t be a Blockbuster government serving a Netflix citizenry!

 We need to change the way we do business.
 CDS is just one tool in the kit, but it stands as a clear signal of our commitment.
 We aren’t the first government digital service in the world, but I believe we can be the best.